 — Patrick Dearen, A Cowboy of the Pecos

-More recently, this wild and scenic river corridor has been a popular recreation setting for many decades.
+This wild and scenic river corridor has recently been a popular recreation setting for many decades.
 Its popularity continues to increase because it provides a cool, forested environment and waterway within the arid southwest, as well as beautiful scenery and high-quality fishing.
-Some of the most popular recreation activities are hiking, camping, backpacking, hunting, and fishing.
+Some popular recreation activities include hiking, camping, backpacking, hunting, and fishing.